SShadowS/BC4Ubuntu/README.md

 - [ ] When done with above, give a beer to all contributors at BCTechDays

 ## Requirements:
-- Business Central Insider Access
+The versions are what I have tested with.
+Other versions might work as well.
+Dev machine with:
-- Ubuntu Server 22.04 Lts VM
+- Ubuntu Server 22.04 LTS VM
+- Docker container with Business Central BC22 or never
+- Local SQL Server
+- Time to spare
+- High tolerance for frustration

 ## How to install
 Note: This is a work in progress.
 The following steps are not complete and will change.
 The following steps are for testing purposes only.
 Do not use this in production.